Estimating Medicare Payments

 There are some services which Medicare does not pay for.
 These services have a CPT code, but HCFA has not assigned them a relative value unit.
 These CPT codes are known as "gap codes."
-Relative values for these procedures were developed by the Cambridge Health Economics Group, a private firm that has been acquired by Ingenix.
-A book and an electronic file are available from this company.
+Relative values for these procedures are developed by private firms such as Optum, and are generally available for a fee.

 - Unspecified Procedures

 CPT codes for unspecified procedures, typically ending with the digits "99", do not have a Relative Value Unit assigned to them.
 Among the top 30 CPT codes used by VA are the following unspecified codes for laboratory tests:

 84999 - Unlisted chemistry procedure

 The analyst can assign an RVU by assuming that the unlisted code represents a typical procedure of its type.
 Thus the RVU would be the weighted mean RVU of the procedures of that type, with the weight the relative frequency the procedure is used by VA.
 Using this method we would assign an RVU to 85999 "Unlisted hematology and coagulation procedures", based on the VA weighted mean RVU for hematology and coagulation procedures, that is, all procedures reported in the range of CPT codes 85002-85810.

 VA cannot bill Medicare for care provided to Veterans.
 However, calculation of a hypothetical Medicare reimbursement is useful to cost analysts who are interested in estimating the resources used to provide VA inpatient care.
 Medicare reimburses both hospitals and providers for the cost of inpatient stays.